acrtz/cs-restaurant/README.md

 `"homepage": "http://GITHUB_USERNAME.github.io/GITHUB_REPO_NAME"`

-GITHUB_USERNAME and GITHUB_REPO_NAME need to be replaced with the correct values
+GITHUB_USERNAME and GITHUB_REPO_NAME need to be replaced with the correct values.

-## Application structure

-#### Presentational components

-Presentational components are all in `./src/components`. `Layout.tsx` is the top level and is responsible for rendering all other presentational components.

-#### State

-Most of the application state is found in `./src/App.tsx`, with small pieces of state showing up in some of the presentational components.

-#### Logic

-Most of the applications logic can be found in `./src/util/filterUtilities`, but there is also some logic found in the presentational components

-#### Tests

-Tests are collocated in the same folder with the component or function they are testing

-#### Styling

-css files are also collocated in the same folder with the component or function they are styling
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).